-Available for iOS, Android and Glassware, Wikitude is one of those commercial augmented reality tools.
-It does come in a trial version, as well, but do expect it to “surprise” you with a series of limitations, such as its logo showing up in cam view.
+Available for iOS, Android, and Glassware, Wikitude is one of those commercial augmented reality tools.
+It does come in a trial version, as well, but do expect it to “surprise” you with a series of limitations, such as its logo showing up in the cam view.

 And now, let's go through its attention-worthy features and functionalities:

 - it provides you with Wikitude Studio, which makes AR app development a breeze, literally, since it requires no programming skills whatsoever: just drag the elements onto the studio screen and... put together your app